 Avoid contact with eyes, nostrils and lips.

-No make-up, moisturiser, soap or sunscreen to the area during the treatment (small amount of foundation is okay).
+No make-up, moisturiser, soap or sunscreen to the area during the treatment (a small amount of foundation is okay).

-It is important to get the area very wet in the shower at least once a day, no swimming.
+It is important to get the area very wet in the shower at least once daily, no swimming.

-If reaction is marked or severe, contact the surgery to be seen immediately.
+If the reaction is marked or severe, contact the surgery to be seen immediately.

 1st week – mild redness or minimum reaction.